BehnoodRasti/HySUPP/README.md

 * `M`: number of atoms

 We provide a utility script to turn any existing datasets composed of separated files to fit the required format used throughout the toolbox (See `utils/bundle_data.py`).

+## Parameter Tuning

+### Fine Tuning

+You may need to fine-tune the models' parameters for your application.
+Every method has a dedicated .yaml file located at config/model, which indicates the relevant parameters you can use for fine-tuning.
+For instance, for SUnCNN, the parameters are indicated in config/model/SUnCNN.yaml, and we change the number of iterations and the input of the CNN with the following.

+python unmixing.py mode=semi data=DC1 model=SUnCNN projection=True model.niters=8000 model.noisy_input=False noise.SNR=30